burbon000/rainforest_livefyre_automation/README.md

 ```bash
 xcode-select --install
 ```
 You should see a pop up saying that “xcode-select” requires the command line developer tools.
-Click Install You will have to accept the license agreement
+Click Install.
+You will have to accept the license agreement

 Install Homebrew:

-You can get the latest command to install Homebrew from their website at https://brew.sh/ Alternatively you should be able to run the following command from a terminal:
+You can get the latest command to install Homebrew from their website at https://brew.sh/.
+Alternatively you should be able to run the following command from a terminal:
 ```bash
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"